 Accession Number: 2009.ph.21

-The object is wrapped in a plastic bag which also contains two small brown envelopes and a small rectangular box.
+The instrument wrapped in a plastic bag which also contains two small brown envelopes and a small rectangular box.

 Primary Materials: Metal, Plastic, Glass